anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Proof of Concept Code available

+From IETF draft 10 -> IETF draft 11:

+* issue #130, introduced DNS service discovery name for brski_pledge to enable discovery by the registrar-agent in {{iana-con}}.

 From IETF draft 09 -> IETF draft 10:

 * issue #79, clarified discovery in the context of BRSKI-PRM and included information about future discovery enhancements in a separate draft in {{discovery_uc2_reg}}.